rubyworks/facets/CONTRIBUTE.md

   with related methods, but for now that's not happening.)

 * Each method must be in it's own file of the same name.
 If the method ends with `=` or `?` just leave it off the file name.

-On rare occasion two or more methods can be very tightly related.
-In these cases he methods can all go in a single file under the name of the method considered most significant.
-  Files for the other methods should usually still be create that simply require the main file.
+* On rare occasion two or more methods can be very tightly related.
+In these cases the methods can all go in a single file under the name of the method considered most significant.
+Usually files for the other methods should still be created that simply require the main file.

 * Methods must be tested either via a Lemon unit test or a QED demo, preferably both.
 The Lemon unit tests are for testing a method in